envisioning/vocab/vocab/Meta-Learning.md

 ---
-title: "Meta-Learning"
+title: Meta-Learning
-summary: ""Learning to learn" involves techniques that enable AI models to learn how to adapt quickly to new tasks with minimal data."
+summary: Learning to learn involves techniques that enable AI models to learn how to adapt quickly to new tasks with minimal data.
 ---
 Meta-learning focuses on designing algorithms that improve their learning process over time, acquiring new skills or knowledge from limited information efficiently.
 This approach is particularly significant in AI because it mirrors human-like learning capabilities, allowing machines to generalize learning from one task to improve performance on unknown tasks.
 Meta-learning involves three main strategies: model-based, metric-based, and optimization-based approaches, each offering unique mechanisms for adapting learning algorithms.
 This methodology has profound implications for machine learning, enabling more versatile and adaptive AI systems that can tackle a wide range of tasks with fewer data and less supervision.